 Having said all that, you know how important it becomes to crack the SAT if you genuinely wish to widen your horizons, step out of your comfort zone and go abroad to study in a foreign university.
 You cannot possibly think of compromising on your SAT and should know that SAT is of prime importance because your admission if not totally, then mostly depends on whether you take the SAT and score well in it or not.

-When you decide that you want to study abroad, there are already a few colleges or maybe a single college you wish to get enrolled in.
+When you decide that you want to study abroad, there are already a few colleges or maybe a single college you wish to enroll in.
 You need to check its admission policy and the requirement of SAT.
-There are colleges for which SAT is a compulsory parameter that needs to be filled while seeking admission.
+There are colleges for which SAT is a compulsory parameter that needs to fill while seeking admission.
 To get into such universities, the SAT becomes very important for you.

 Some states like the US do not grant admission to international students unless they’ve appeared for SAT.
 This is not just to check your academic proficiency.
 Admissions officers at top-ranked universities do not just use the SAT to determine whether a student is college-ready.
 Instead, SAT scores help colleges interpret students’ overall academic performance in relation to the national applicant pool.